Besulba/CM0848/README.md

 In the following examples, `nf` is the function that normalizes an λ-expression.

-* Obtaining an enconding of a natural number
+* Obtaining an encoding of a natural number

 ```Haskell
 > let x = Var "x"